 The internet is not private.
 Regardless of the precautions one takes, everything sent over the internet is public.
 Too many of us think that it is.
 Even files that were deleted can be traced and found.
 This means that yes, anyone with the right algorithms can and has been able to steal your financial and personal data.
 This can be hindered a bit, but it is out there and there is no turning back.
 You can lose access to your money and good name by simply making a purchase at the grocery store.
 And, truthfully, there is no solution to these problems.
 Of course, internet security experts, often those that have broken security in the past, try to keep on top of these things.
 But, with the ability to operate these schemes from a keyboard anywhere in the world, it is becoming harder and harder.
 All we can do is to try to keep our exposure to a minimum and be careful where we shop, where we use our mobile devices, and keep close watch on our accounts.
 This is one of the penalties for having internet access.

 The internet has created an industry in and of itself.
 Workers are needed to maintain the internet, set up connections and write new applications for customers to use.
 However, the internet has also resulted in the end or decease in many areas of industry.
 Business travel is down, affecting the travel industry.
 Travel agents are becoming a dying breed as customers make their own arrangements on line.
-Many persons prepare their own legal documents online, thus saving the cost of lawyers.
+Many persons prepare their own legal documents online, thus saving the cost of lawyers, paralegals and other legal fees that goes straight to the pocket of law firms and their exorbitant salaries.
 Homes can be sold this way as well, leaving out the real estate agent.
 Service industries are becoming the past, rather than the future.
 Many business machines are a thing of the past, as well.
 Does anyone sell typewriters anymore?
 This changeover is not yet complete, but we can already see where the internet is leading.

 Overall, as a society, our time on the internet is going up.
 The internet is filling up our days, leaving less time for something else.
 A new NBER working paper from the Technology Policy Institute’s Scott Wallsten shows these changes.
 Americans use the internet for leisure at about a rate of 100 minutes per day on average.
 This means that each additional minute of time spent online is correlated with 0.27 fewer minutes working; 0.28 fewer minutes spent on other leisure activities, mostly watching television; 0.12 fewer minutes sleeping; and 0.05 fewer minutes socializing with others.
 Of the age groups that use the internet, the youngest ages use it the most.
 Wallsten also found a drop in the time spent on education for those who used the internet the most and a decrease in socializing in person.